 The Master has a career guidance unit which has the goal of facilitating the access of graduates to the aerospace professional sector, and more specifically to the RPAS field.
-This unit makes this Master unique in the sector.
+This unit makes our Master unique in our sector.
 During the phase of personalized professional guidance, you will visit the collaborating companies of the Master, which are placed in different regions of Spain.
 Moreover, you will have the opportunity of assisting to workshops in which the entities offer to the students information about their latest R&D (Research and Development) projects.

-|Module 1 – Fundamentals of RPAS||7,2|
+|Module 1 – Fundamentals of RPAS||3’7|

 |1.
 Fundamentals of Atmosphere and Meteorology||1|